Attention deficit hyperactivity disorder

 - Trouble with the law

-About half of children with ADHD will continue to have troublesome symptoms of inattention or impulsivity as adults.
-However, adults are often more capable of controlling behavior and masking difficulties.
+One third to one half of children with ADHD continue to have symptoms of inattention or hyperactivity-impulsivity as adults.
+Adults with ADHD are often able to control behavior and mask difficulties.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.